hnakahara/QCpredictor/README.md

 # QC Prediction Using Machine Learning Models

-This repository provides a **Python script for predicting QC (Quality Control) status from tabular data using multiple pre-trained machine learning models**.
+This repository provides a Python script for predicting QC (Quality Control) status from tabular data using multiple pre-trained machine learning models.

 Four models are supported and executed in parallel: